ghostface-cybersecurity/ghostface-cybersecurity/README.txt

                      ;XO,                          ./about_me.out
                        ,d0Odlc;,..                 ---
                            ..',;:cdOOd::,.
 Best projects: client-server-ransomware, NetX
                                     .:d;.':;.
-More about me: I gladly welcome new acquaintances and opportunities for cooperation, 'd,  .'
-                                         ;l   ..
-I am always ready for interesting meetings and joint projects!
+More about me: I am glad to make new acquaintances and opportunities 'd,  .'                    for cooperation, always ready for interesting meetings ;l   ..                  and joint projects!
                                           .o
                                             c
                                             .'